-How cute are these little apple pies?!
+How cute are these Mini Lattice Apple Pies?!
 I always thought pies with a lattice top looked seriously tricky to pull off, but how wrong I was.
 They are great fun to make, bringing a little bit of craftiness to a pie making session.

 For these apple pies I used large, tart Bramley cooking apples and sweetened them with brown sugar.
 However, if you have some eating apples in the fruit bowl that are looking a little sad, please use them up instead.
 You may not want to sweeten them as much if you use eating apples, although the brown sugar does give a lovely caramelly flavour, so you may.
 Who am I to judge.